 The Dangers of Not Using Temporary Climate Control in Food Processing and Storage Facilities

 - Microorganism growth: Moisture prompts the growth and spread of microorganisms, even in areas considered clean.
 Without temporary climate and humidity control, condensation may form on food processing equipment and in storage areas.
 A lack of proper airflow may allow contaminants and dust particles to reach food production areas.
-In a meat-processing facility, for example, if air in an area where workers handle raw meat flows to an area that contains the final product, such as the packaging stations, airborne bacteria could infect the goods.
+In a meat-processing facility, for example, if the air in an area where workers handle raw meat flows to an area that contains the final product, such as the packaging stations, airborne bacteria could infect the goods.

-- Breakdowns in packaging: In general, the design of food packaging keeps consumable goods from spoiling and prolongs its shelf life.
+- Breakdowns in packaging: In general, the design of food packaging keeps consumable goods from spoiling and prolongs their shelf life.
 The presence of moisture in a warehouse, for example, may cause metal cans to corrode and paper packaging to break down.
 Consequently, package deterioration could cause food contamination or spoilage.
 Heat can further deteriorate food packaging, particularly if it comes from sunlight.

 - Eliminate moisture-related contamination concerns: One of the top priorities in the food processing industry is food safety.
-Even in the most tightly controlled, sanitized environments, excess moisture and incorrect environmental temperatures can make it difficult to maintain safety standards.
+Even in the most tightly controlled, sanitized environments, excess moisture, and incorrect environmental temperatures can make it difficult to maintain safety standards.
 Temporary climate control solutions help facilities maintain sanitary conditions and ideal temperatures by eliminating excess moisture.

 - Increased productivity: Facilities that clean equipment with water often must wait for the water to dry before resuming the food preparation process.
 With humidity control equipment, workers don’t have to wait as long for the water to dry, which increases productivity.